trans-travel/trans-travel/us/id.md

    that law is the is blocked by a [preliminary injunction](https://www.courthousenews.com/idaho-ban-on-gender-affirming-treatment-for-trans-kids-blocked/) as part of a [legal challenge](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth).
+ * Therapists can use 2024 S1352 to discriminate against trans persons.

 ## Child Custody / Abuse